rxue/learning-dirary/books/WorkingEffectivelyWithLegacyCode/part-I/README.md

 # Part I
+## Chapter 1: Changing Software
+> Behavior is the most important thing about software.

 ## Chapter 2: Working with Feedback
 ### Working with Feedback
 > We can do "testing to detect change."